Munich-Quantum-Software-Stack/MQSS-Passes-Suite/docs/index.md

 #### Hands-On

 [Declaring Custom Passes](templates.md) page provides an step-by-step guide to show you how you can implement custom MLIR passes to be used into the MQSS.
-When you want to validate your custom MLIR passes, the [Testing Custom Passes](tests.md) page is a good starting point.
+When you want to validate your custom MLIR passes, the [Guide](guide.md) page is a good starting point.

 #### Specific Information about the Implementation of this Collection